 The drive today takes you to Trashigang while you pass through many small villages.
 Upon reaching Chazam Bridge, you will move on a path to the turn-off road that heads to Gom Kora temple.
 Visiting the temple is a must in this eastern part of Bhutan as it is one of the most beautiful temples in Bhutan.
-Located on the riverside it is a sacred site for Buddhist pilgrims.
-There is a legend that the tantric, Guru Rinpoche meditated here.
+Located on the river side, it is a sacred site for Buddhist pilgrims.
+There is a legend that the tantric Guru Rinpoche meditated here.
 You will even see the impression of his thumb, his hat, and even his body on the rock near the temple.
-The drive will then take to Trashigang where you will go about strolling on the streets of the town.
+The drive will then take you to Trashigang, where you will go about strolling on the town's streets.

-Today you will drive to Merak, the nomadic Brokpa village on an unpaved road.
-En route, you will come across Rangjung Town and Radhi Village which is renowned for “bura” gho and kira, a textile made from raw silk.
+Today you will drive to Merak, the nomadic Brokpa village, on an unpaved road.
+En route, you will come across Rangjung Town and Radhi Village, renowned for “bura” gho and kira, a textile made from raw silk.
 After arrival in Merak, you can enjoy conversing with the lovely and welcoming villagers.

 Stay overnight at camp in Merak.

-The trek passes through the tree line of juniper and rhododendron forests and leads to the major high pass Nachungla pass which is situated at an elevation of 4153m.
+The trek passes through the tree line of juniper and rhododendron forests, leading to the major high pass, Nachungla pass, situated at 4,153m.
 It is a challenging climb but conquering it makes you filled with pride.
 The trek will eventually take a descend to Miksateng from thereon.
-After reaching the campsite you can drink some hot soup and take a rest.
-Overnight stay at camp.
+After reaching the campsite, you can drink some hot soup and take a rest.